 The word "Hallow" means "one who is holy."
 October 31, the evening before All Saints' Day, became known as All Hallows' Eve, or All Hallow e'en, resulting in today's Halloween.

-Early settlers to North America brought their popular beliefs and customs with them, and Halloween was considered a fun celebration for adults.
+Early settlers to North America brought their popular beliefs and customs with them, and Halloween gradually evolved into a fun celebration for adults.

-In the old photo above, my Grannie Bell (nee Gentles) can be seen in the second row, second from the left, a year before her marriage to my grandfather Ernest.
+My Grannie Bell (nee Gentles) can be seen in the old photo above in the second row, second from the left, a year before her marriage to my grandfather, Ernest.

-The 1905 Halloween party was typical of celebrations on the Alberta Prairie.
-Note the absence of costumes, though they did enjoy lively music thanks to two Scottish pipers and their bagpipes.
+That 1905 party was typical of Halloween celebrations on the Alberta Prairie.
+Note the absence of costumes, though they did enjoy lively music and dancing thanks to two Scottish pipers and their bagpipes.

-The old Halloween traditions formed the basis for our modern celebrations and traditional Halloween recipes, along with costume disguises, candlelit jack-o'-lanterns, candy treats, apples, and silly acts of mischief gradually became part of the fun.
+The old traditions formed the basis for our modern celebrations, along with costume disguises, candlelit jack-o'-lanterns, candy treats, apples, and the silly acts of mischief that became part of the fun.

-Through the years, some so-called "tricks" were not always harmless or fun.
+Through the years, some so-called "tricks" were not always harmless nor were they fun.
 My father recalled outhouses being moved back a few feet so the unsuspecting householder would fall into the waiting pit.
 Imagine!

 It was even said that one neighbor who wasn't well liked awoke the following morning shocked to find his hay wagon sitting fully assembled on the peak of his barn roof!